 Avoid distractions and get the best people involved from the start.
-They should be invigorated by a challenge and willing to collaborate when needed.
+They should be invigorated by a challenge andwilling to collaborate when needed.
 Lean on experts to fill in any gaps and develop a workable solution for your problem.
-Perhaps there are adjacent industries or peers that have experience in the problem you need to solve – seek them out and challenge your assumptions regularly.
+Perhaps there are adjacent industries or peers that have experience with the problem you need to solve.
+Seek them out and challenge your assumptions regularly.

 When you push the limits on potential outcomes, the possibilities become endless, and complexity multiplies.
 Greg Thomas, Chief of Staff, Program Executive Office for Integrated Warfare Systems, U.S. Navy, and one of our most innovative customers, manages to thrive in the face of complexity.
-Mr. Thomas and his team are responsible for 450 employees across 60 programs and 12 lines of business, such as radar, combat systems and navigation.
+Mr. Thomas and his team are responsible for 450 employees across 60 programs and 12 lines of business including radar, combat systems, and navigation.
 Workforce optimization decisions are messy, but through powerful analytics and software accelerators, Mr. Thomas is able to recommend a plan that endures and is easily adapted as expectations change.

-Avoid becoming overwhelmed or complacent with your yearly planning process and inject innovation into the plan.
+Avoid becoming overwhelmed or complacent with your yearly planning process.
+Inject innovation into the plan.
 Read more, talk to colleagues in different departments, or take some time to think without distractions.

-We are big fans of networking and storytelling to spark innovation, and as a way to explore the best way to strategically balance resources while enduring program scrutiny, hiring freezes, and reduction in resources.
+We are big fans of networking and storytelling to spark innovation.
+It is also a way to explore the best way to strategically balance resources while enduring program scrutiny, hiring freezes, and reduction in resources.